 With regard to the relationship between the archival source and the analogous archive it was particularly the unfavourable classification system that was apparent.
 Contextual search capabilities are barely possible without having more exact knowledge about the entire stock and, for this reason, also without having an expert on board.
 The digital opening of the archival legacy entails new user profiles and, thus, requires new search capabilities and by association other comprehension criteria.
 These partly should replace the cognitive processes from the analogous archive and, moreover, also compensate the knowledge about the entire archival stock.

-These partly should replace the cognitive processes from the analogous archive and, moreover, also compensate the knowledge about the entire archival stock.

 This should succeed if performances between individual messages are considered.
 In order to attain a qualitative message it is not only necessary to make the sum of individual messages and its performances accessible (see III.A.), but also to crosslink them to individual messages of other archival sources that are topically, chronologically or geographically affiliated (see III.B.).
 In addition to it, it is necessary to make external objects accessible, i.e. objects that are located outside of the archive (see III.C.).

 The missing semantic referencing with tangible and intangible entities outside of archives